mcellteam/cellblender_tutorials/visualize_plot.rst

 Graph the Reaction Data inside Blender
 =============================================

-Newer versions of CellBlender (beyond April 24th, 2013) have the ability to plot files from within Blender itself.
+CellBlender 0.1.57 and newer have the ability to plot files from within Blender itself.
 This requires the installation of optional plug-ins.
 You can see which plug-ins are currently installed by checking the **Reaction Output Settings** panel shown here:

 .. image:: ./images/plot_reaction_output_panel.png